baymlab/wastewater_analysis/README.md

 computational techniques initially used for RNA-Seq quantification, we can estimate the abundance of variants in wastewater samples.

-Here, we present the computational pipeline, which can easily be reused for other wastewater samples.
+This computational pipeline can easily be reused for other wastewater samples.
 The exact scripts and commands used to analyze the data discussed in our manuscript can be found in the manuscript folder.

 ## Building a reference set